Fact checked and updated on 4/6/2023 with new emoji meanings

 - Blue solid square: This friend sent you a Chat message, and you haven't read it

-- Gray solid arrow: You sent a Snap that is pending, which may mean that you're sending to someone who hasn’t yet accepted your friend request
+- Gray solid arrow: You sent a Snap that is pending, which may mean that you're sending to someone who hasn't accepted your friend request

 Verified account emoji

 While Twitter shows a verified account with a checkmark, Snapchat shows a verified account with a custom emoji.
 If you see an emoji next to a story, it’s because the person posting it has been verified, so they’re who they say they are.
 This is generally reserved for celebrities.

 [Image credit: using Snapchat on phone via BigStockPhoto, Snapchat, Techlicious/Snapchat screenshot]